rririanto/redash-query-cheatsheets-mongodb/README.md

 ```

 ### Today and Yesterday Signup
-We can use $facet to create multi-faceted aggregations which characterize data across multiple dimensions within a single aggregation stage.
-So first we will aggregate today signup and yesterday signup then combine the data by Adds new fields to documents using $addfield
+We can use $facet to create multi-faceted aggregations that characterize data across multiple dimensions within a single aggregation stage.
+So first we will aggregate today signup and yesterday signup then combine the data by adds new fields to documents using $addfield

 ```
 {